If there’s one thing I’ve learned in my years as a landlord, it’s that good returns follow good tenants.

 Avoid signing a lease with applicants who have been evicted in the last five or ten years.

-Housing History & Identity Verification: A fourth report to consider is verifying the applicant’s identity and housing history.
-If it doesn’t align with the information on their California rental application, landlord beware!
+A fourth report to consider is verifying the applicant’s identity and housing history.
+If it doesn’t align with their California rental application information, landlords, beware!

 Why Landlords Should Interview Prospects Before Collecting a Rental Application in California?

-Pre-screening also enhances your overall screening process.
+Pre-screening enhances your overall screening process.
 It’s your opportunity to set expectations for your rental process, which will help you attract quality tenants.
 Here are some potential questions to ask.

 • Why are you moving?